eth-brownie/brownie/docs/tests.rst

 Handling Reverted Transactions
 ==============================

 When running tests, transactions that revert raise a ``VirtualMachineError`` exception.
-To write assertions around this you can use ``pytest.reverts`` as a context manager.
+To write assertions around this you can use ``brownie.reverts`` as a context manager.
 It functions very similarly to `pytest.raises <https://docs.pytest.org/en/latest/assert.html#assertraises>`_.

 .. code-block:: python
     :linenos:

-    import pytest
+    import brownie

-    def test_transfer_reverts(Token):
+    def test_transfer_reverts(accounts, Token):
         token = accounts[0].deploy(Token, "Test Token", "TST", 18, "1000 ether")
-        with pytest.reverts():
+        with brownie.reverts():
             token.transfer(accounts[1], "2000 ether", {'from': accounts[0]})

 You may optionally supply a string as an argument.
 If given, the error string returned by the transaction must match it in order for the test to pass.